saurabhmittal16/ExyServer/README.md

 # SurveyServer-Django

-Node Server for the survey app
+Node Server for the survey app.
+Admin refers to the Broadcasters that add surveys and User refers to the users voting in the survey using the mobile app.

 ## Technologies-